muratk3n/thirdwave/en/tweets/2020/week23c.md

 "@H2Bjorn

-Fathi Birol said, '...We are not talking about the clean electricity transitions, we are talking about the clean energy transitions.
+Fatih Birol said, '...We are not talking about the clean electricity transitions, we are talking about the clean energy transitions.
 Hence, investment in hydrogen, carbon capture, and storage will be critically important'"